Prometheus-X-association/billing/docs/design-document.md

 #### Connected Account
 1. Create a Connected Account
    - Endpoint: POST /v1/accounts
-   - Purpose: To create a new connected account under your platform.
+   - Purpose: To create a new connected account.
 2. Update a Connected Account
    - Endpoint: POST /v1/accounts/{account_id}
    - Purpose: To update details of a connected account.